threeskimo/bt/README.md

 ## Why?

-Because I was tired of using bluetoothctl, hcitool, etc. and needed a simple script to take care of connecting my bt headphones/speaker to my laptop easily when they start getting finicky.
+Because I was tired of using bluetoothctl, hcitool, etc. and needed a simple script to take care of connecting my bluetooth headphones/speaker to my laptop easily when they start getting finicky.

 ## Usage